 All Young Artists are responsible for their own transportation and vehicle during their residence in Miami.

-Julie Maykowski, Head of Young Artist Program
+Graham Fandrei, Director of the Young Artist Program

-María Paulina García, FGO Head Coach/Accompanist
+María Paulina García, Coach/Accompanist

-Tessa Hartle, FGO Coach/Accompanist
+Tessa Hartle, Coach/Accompanist

 Every season FGO seeks sponsors for each Young Artist to assist in covering the costs of stipends, and other training and career development activities.
 Learn more about artists for the current season.